mckmeyer/mckmeyer.github.io/README.md

 # Google Mentorship Application
-To run this website locally, dowload this github repo and click on the index.html file in the main folder
+To run this website locally, download this github repo and click on the index.html file in the main folder